tammergalal/katacoda-scenarios/apmintrov3/instrumentappv3/step3.md

   ![instrumented-frontend](instrumentapp2/assets/instrumented-frontend.png)

-Before instrumenting the discounts and advertisements services, let's log in to Datadog to view the traces and logs being collected for the store-frontend service.
+Before instrumenting the discounts and advertisements services, log in to Datadog to view the traces and logs being collected for the store-frontend service.